Ralph Wenzel (end): Coaching and professional football

-Wenzel was drafted by the Pittsburgh Steelers with the 12th pick in the 1940 NFL Draft.
+Wenzel was drafted by the Pittsburgh Steelers in the second round with the 12th overall pick in the 1940 NFL draft.
 He initially opted to pursue a career in coaching rather than playing professional football.
 In January 1940, he was appointed as the ends coach at Tulane.
 After spending the 1940 season as the ends coach at Tulane, Wenzel spent the 1941 season as the assistant football coach at Greenville High School in Greenville, Mississippi.
 In the summer of 1942, Wenzel resigned from his position at Greenville High School to enlist in the United States Marine Corps.
 After being told not to report until December 1942, Wenzel signed a contract to play professional football with the Steelers.
 He appeared in six games for the Steelers during the 1942 NFL season.

 Later years

 Wenzel had served in the Marine Corps reserve since 1938 and began active duty in December 1942, reporting for officer training at the Marine Corps school at Quantico, Virginia.
 He served in the military for several years thereafter, attaining the rank of major in 1954.

 Wenzel died in 2001 in Lexington, Kentucky, at age 83.